Have you been paying attention to the SEO on your website for some time? If so, you must learn about calculating roi for seo.

 Customer Lifetime Value (LTV) x Lead Conversion Rate

 Customer LTV is a fascinating value, as it’s the average amount a customer spends on your website or business over a lifetime.
-And the lead conversion rate is the percentage of the leads gathered on your website that turns into paying customers or sales.
+The lead conversion rate is the percentage of the leads gathered on your website that turn into paying customers or sales.

-For instance, if your Customer LTV is AU$30,000 with a lead conversion rate of 15%, the assigned goal value should be AU$4,500.
+For example, if your Customer’s LTV is AU$30,000 and you have an average conversion rate of 15%, the assigned goal value should be AU$4,500.

-Anyhow, you can check the value brought by the organic leads by visiting the “Overview” section in the “Goals” panel.
-Once there, set the filter to “Organic traffic” and search for “Goal Value.”
+You can check the value brought by the organic leads by visiting the “Overview” section in the “Goals” panel.
+Once there, set the philtre to “Organic traffic” and search for “Goal Value.”

 So, by this stage, you have the cost of your investment for doing the SEO work and the revenue generated after implementation.
 We will feed these values into a relevant formula to calculate your ROI for the SEO strategy.